brunoTest/automationexercise-cypress-challenge/README.md

 # AutomationExercise.com - Cypress E2E Test Project

-This project contains an End-to-End (E2E) automated test scenario for the website [https://www.automationexercise.com](https://www.automationexercise.com), developed as part of a technical challenge.
-The primary scenario covers user login, adding a product to the cart, and completing the checkout process including payment confirmation and an attempt to download the invoice.
+This project contains an End-to-End (E2E) automated test scenario for the website `https://www.automationexercise.com`, developed as part of a technical challenge.

+The primary scenario meticulously validates a complete user journey: it starts with user login, proceeds to adding a product to the cart, and guides through the entire checkout process including payment confirmation.
+A key part of the test involves successfully downloading the generated invoice and then verifying the accuracy of its content.
+The scenario concludes by navigating back to the homepage and confirming this return, ensuring the flow completion.

 ## 🤖 Technology Stack